 Lisinopril can make you feel dizzy.
 Alcohol or marijuana use may worsen this effect.
 Be sure not to drive, operate machinery, or do anything that requires alertness until you can do so safely.

 If you’re going to have surgery, tell your doctor or dentist about any prescription drugs, nonprescription drugs, herbal products, or supplements you take.

 Lisinopril may also increase potassium levels.
 Before taking potassium supplements or salt substitutes containing potassium, speak with your doctor or pharmacist.

 Older people are typically more sensitive to the side effects of lisinopril, especially dizziness and increases in potassium levels.

 Lastly, don’t use lisinopril during pregnancy.
 It’s unknown if lisinopril passes into breast milk.
 Speak with your doctor before breastfeeding.

 It may or may not be safe to drink alcohol while taking blood pressure medication.
 The effects of alcohol depend on the type of drugs the patient is taking.

-Before combining lisinopril with wine, patients should always seek professional medical advice from their doctor.
+Before combining lisinopril with wine, always seek professional medical advice from a doctor.